Turn disk.sync_all into a job so it won't time out while booting

 After displaying null, there is a long pause before the next message, which is smartd starting.
 The system under test has ~144 drives, in case that has any bearing.

-#1 Updated by Dru Lavigne almost 2 years ago
+#1 Updated by Dru Lavigne about 2 years ago

 - Project changed from TrueNAS to FreeNAS